 This document extends the RDMA Protocol specification with a set of basic Atomic Operations, and specifies their resource and ordering rules.
-The Atomic Operations specified in this document provide equivalent functionality to the [IB] RDMA transport, to allow applications that use these primitives to work interchangeably over iWARP.
-In addition, this document specifies a basic Swap operation.
+The Atomic Operations specified in this document provide equivalent functionality to the [IB] RDMA transport as well as extended Atomic Operations defined in [OFAVERBS], to allow applications that use these primitives to work interchangeably over iWARP.
 Other operations are left for future consideration.